MaxPhal/nnUNet4SoilXrayCT/README.md

 **Figure 1.** Workflow to transition from 3D X-ray CT image stacks to nnUNet predictions

-Our workflow relies on the use of high performance computing (HPC) cluster to perform computionnally demanding tasks such as training and inference.
+Our workflow relies on the use of HPC cluster to perform computionnally demanding tasks such as training and inference.
 We highly recommend you do the same because GPUs are so much faster than CPUs.
 Also, we have developed this workflow in a way that several GPUs can work in parallel on several cutouts of the same image.
-This feature allows increased processing speed, which makes it highly competitive, even against less demanding segmentation methods.
-If your university or research insitution does not offer access to a HPC cluster for scientific computation, consider relying on dedicated GPU Servers that can be rented.
+This feature allows increased processing speed, which makes it highly competitive, even against less computationally demanding segmentation methods.
+If your university or research insitution does not offer access to a HPC cluster, consider relying on dedicated GPU Servers that can be rented.
 For processing tasks that rely on CPUs only, we recommend using on a regular workstation.
-To develop the workflow, we used a workstation running on Windows (64-bit, 767 GB RAM) for CPU tasks only.
+To develop the workflow, we used a workstation running on Windows (64-bit, Intel(R) Xeon(R) Gold 6142 CPU and 192 GB RAM) for CPU tasks only.
 For GPU tasks only, we used the [EVE cluster](https://www.ufz.de/index.php?en=51499) of the UFZ.

 # 1. Groundtruth data preparation
 # 1.1 Setting up your computer
 ## 1.1.1 Install Miniforge
-Miniforge is a lightweight version of Anaconda that helps you install and manage Python and other software packages efficiently.
+Miniforge is a lightweight version of Anaconda that helps install and manage Python and other software packages efficiently.
 It’s designed for flexibility and supports open-source package management with Conda, making it ideal for scientific computing and data analysis.
 We recommend the distribution [Miniforge](https://github.com/conda-forge/miniforge#miniforge3).
 For ease-of-use, it is recommended to install it for your use only and to add Conda to the PATH variable during installation.

 ## 1.1.2.
 Create a virtual environment <!-- Successful on BOPHY116 -->
 When working with Python, we often rely on various plugins and software libraries that need to be well-organized.
 One effective way to manage them is by using Conda environments.
 A Conda environment functions like a virtual workspace or isolated system, accessible through the terminal.
 Software installed within one Conda environment remains separate and may not be available in others.
 If an environment becomes unstable—for instance, due to incompatible software—you can simply create a new one and start fresh.
 Please use the following command in your Miniforge terminal to create a virtual environment.
 ````
 mamba create -n venv-napari python=3.11
 ````
 Replace "venv-napari" by any name if you want to give to your virtual environment.
 Choose a name that is meaningful and easy to remember as you are likely to be using it often.
-Make sure to activate your virtual environment before proceeding with further installations.
-Once the virtual environment is created, activate it with:
+Make sure to activate your virtual environment before proceeding with further installations:
 ````
 mamba activate venv-napari
 ````